-Examples and demos for the SimilaritySearch.jl
+Tutorials and Examples for the SimilaritySearch.jl package

 Installation